thecristen/phone-your-rep-api/README.md

 ```
 ruby lib/add_v_cards.rb
 ```
-and load up the QR code URL data, to access the publicQR code images stored on the S3 server
+and load up the QR code URL data, to access the public QR code images stored on the Phone Your Rep S3 server
 ```
 ruby lib/import_qr_codes.rb
 ```